Incrementality Bidding via Reinforcement Learning under Mixed and Delayed Rewards: Introduction

 A growing body of work is investigating the problem of \emph{learning to bid} in repeated auctions~\citep{Weed16,Feng18,Balseiro19,HZW20,HZFOW20,BFG21, Noti21, Nedelec22}.
 However, existing work assumes that the value of showing ads to a user (after winning the auction) comes from either an oblivious adversary or is sampled from an underlying fixed distribution.
 Unfortunately, this ignored the crucial \emph{causal effect} of showing an ad to a potential customer and cannot capture how much an ad will \emph{change} the user's conversion rate, which should have been what the advertiser is bidding for.
-For example, if a user sees the same ad multiple times in a very short time period, then the conversion of this user may not be much better --- in fact, may even be worse --- than that of showing ads to this user only once within this period.
+For example, if a user sees the same ad multiple times in a very short time period, then the conversion \footnote{A conversion represents a desired interaction between the user and advertiser, e.g., download the App or buy the products from the advertiser.} of this user may not be much better --- in fact, may even be worse --- than that of showing ads to this user only once within this period.
 Such multiple redundant ad placements are commonly known in reality to be cost-inefficient for the advertisers, but cannot be captured by previous models of learning to bid with either random or completely adversarial ad values.
-To overcome the drawbacks of previous approaches to measuring the value of an advertising opportunity, a recent visionary whitepaper by~\citet{Lewis2018IncrementalityB} introduced the important notion of \emph{incrementality}, which properly quantifies this causal effect of showing an ad to the user as validated by massive real data from leading advertising platforms.
+To overcome the drawbacks of previous approaches in measuring the value of an advertising opportunity, a recent visionary whitepaper by~\citet{Lewis2018IncrementalityB} introduced the important notion of \emph{incrementality}, which properly quantifies this causal effect of showing an ad to the user as validated by massive real data from leading advertising platforms.
 However, \cite{Lewis2018IncrementalityB} focuses on the offline learning problem of estimating incrementality from past data.
 The online learning of incrementality parameters, as well as how to utilize it to optimize bidding sequences, has not been studied; this is what we embark on in this paper.